 Emergency Management Officers (this includes the equivalent staff from partner agencies) manage CDEM professional development for their staff and CDEM volunteers.

-In so doing they are expected to monitor the level of training and experience of staff in their key Emergency Operations Centre (EOC) or Emergency Coordination Centre (ECC) and CDEM volunteers.
+In so doing they are expected to monitor the level of training and experience of staff in their Coordination Centre staff and CDEM volunteers.

-EOC and ECC staff and CDEM volunteers should receive further or refresher training to maintain competency.
-Member agencies should ensure that 80% of all key appointees in their EOC and ECC are trained to the Group's agreed standards at any given time to ensure a credible EOC/ECC response.
+Coordination Centre staff and CDEM volunteers should receive further or refresher training to maintain competency.
+Member agencies should ensure that 80% of all key appointees in their Coordination Centres are trained to the Group's agreed standards at any given time to ensure appropriate Coordination Centre capacity and capability.
 Such standards are to be incorporated into the CDEM Group Training Strategy.
 The Canterbury CDEM Group Training Coordinator coordinates CDEM training at a regional level.
-Where necessary this includes EOC/ECC training.
+Where necessary this includes Coordination Centre training.

 The Training Coordinator is also responsible for implementing the Group training plan and assisting member agencies with the preparation and maintenance of professional development plans and emergency management training registers where necessary.